MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     - Supported file types (PDF, Office documents, images, text files)
     - Performance targets (2-second page loads, 30-second uploads)

-1. Use the **spec.md** file to verify that acceptance scenarios (associated with user scenarios) are specific and testable:
+1. Review the **spec.md** file and verify that acceptance scenarios (associated with user scenarios) are specific and testable:

     The acceptance scenarios should follow the **Given-When-Then** format.
 The scenarios should provide clear conditions for success or failure.
 For example: